oskardudycz/event-driven.io/content/posts/2022-08-31--slim_your_entities_with_event_sourcing/index.pl.md

 - control,
 - encapsulation,
 - simplicity,
 you may decide to use it one way or another.
+This approach can be also helpful to classical state-based approach.
+Read more in [How events can help in making the state-based approach efficient](/pl/ow_events_can_help_on_making_state_based_approach_efficient).

 I encourage you to try those different styles and play with them.
 An excellent way for that is the [Event Sourcing self-paced kit](/pl/introduction_to_event_sourcing/) that I prepared for you.